TedYt/JniHandleImage/README.md

 And You can find libjniimage.so under the folder of app/build/intermediates/ndk/debug/lib/ There are all type so files, such as arm64-v8a, armeabi, armeabi-v7a and so on.

+#Logcat in JNI
+Please put ' ldLibs "log" ' in ndk block, like this

+defaultConfig {
+        ...
+        ndk {
+            moduleName "jniimage"
+            ldLibs "log"
+        }
+        ...
+}

+add some code in c file, like this
+#define TAG "jniHandleImage"
+#define LOGD(...) __android_log_print(ANDROID_LOG_DEBUG,TAG ,__VA_ARGS__) // 定义LOGD类型

+And then you can catch log via ' adb logcat -s jniHandleImage '

+#send Bitmap to JNI
+This is no Bitmap Object in JNI, but you can use Object to receive the argument of Object For example, you call the JNI method like this :
+    mJniHandle.convertToGray(mBitmapOrig, mBitmapGray);
+The declaration of the method will be like this :
+    public native void convertToGray(Object bitmapIn, Object bitmapOut);